 Top eBook Readers:

-If you looking for something that can serves as an eBook reader, store maps, and provide entertainment during a disaster then the iPad mini tops the list.
-Weighing in at only 0.68 pounds, the iPad mini is one of the best options you can carry.
+If you looking for something that can serves as an eBook reader, store maps, and provide entertainment during a disaster then the iPad tops the list.
+Weighing in at only 0.68 pounds, the iPad is one of the best options you can carry.
 The great thing about the iPad is its ability to store thousands of books, thousands of PDFs and manuals, and its ability to provide entertainment during a crisis situation — something that is especially important for those with young children who will need a release from what’s going on.

 Don’t forget to pair these with a good Emergency Solar Charger: